IN-PERSON: Oct 15-18VIRTUAL: Nov 5-8

 Our conferences spawn lasting relationships.
 We bring people together who share a common bond and spirit and we turn them into colleagues, business partners, best friends, soulmates…even bride and groom (it’s happened three times).

-Instead, you will be watching the program in action or illustrations of ideas on a large screen with a state-of-the-art projection system, professionally prepared and paced by one of our accomplished presenters.
-You are certainly welcome to bring a notebook computer with you to follow along (about 25% do), but it is neither required nor expected.
+Instead, you will be watching the program in action or illustrations of ideas on a large screen, with a state-of-the-art projection system, professionally prepared and paced by one of our accomplished presenters.
+You are most welcome to bring your notebook computer to follow along (about 25% do), but it is neither required nor expected.

 Got an hour?
 The list reads like a who’s who of presentation professionals and PowerPoint experts.
 We combine the following groups of people to form our team: